Southwest Zone

 PACIFIC OCEAN AND BEACHES: bottomfish, surfperch, salmon

 Fishing for bottom fish is open to all-depths year-round.
 The 2024 daily general marine fish bag limit is 5 fish with no retention of quillback or yelloweye rockfish.
-Retention of cabezon is closed until July 1.
+As of July 1, anglers are allowed to harvest 1 cabezon per day as part of the general marine fish bag limit.
 Anglers are reporting good catches of rockfish and lingcod near Charleston and Bandon when the ocean swells are small.

 Anglers may choose to fish the offshore longleader fishery outside of the 40-fathom regulatory line, which is open year-round.
 The longleader fishery daily bag limit is 12 fish made of only yellowtail, widow, canary, blue, deacon, redstripe, greenstripe, silvergray, chillipepper, and bocaccio rockfishes.
 No other rockfish or lingcod are allowed on an offshore longleader fishing trip.
 Find information about longleader setup and rules here.

-Ocean swells have been big with lots of current that have shifted sand on many beaches.
-When ocean swells calm down anglers can find redtail surfperch along the ocean beaches like Horsfall Beach, Bullards Beach and near Cape Blanco.
+Surfperch anglers are still finding redtail surfperch along the ocean beaches like Horsfall Beach, Bullards Beach and near Cape Blanco.
 Surfperch anglers are also catching striped surfperch along rocky shorelines.
 Anglers have been catching surfperch when the ocean swells are calmer, using sand shrimp, mole crabs or artificial sand worms.
 Ready to try surfperch fishing?
 Here are some tips to get you started.
-Last updated 3/13/24.
+Last updated 10/2/24.

 PLAT I RESERVOIR: trout, bass